• Skip to primary navigation

 • Ripe Tomatoes - Heirloom or Roma tomatoes add sweetness, juiciness, and acidity that brighten every layer.

-• Fresh Basil and Parsley - These herbs bring aromatic freshness and herbaceous notes to enhance the salad's flavor.
+• Fresh Basil and Parsley - These herbs bring aromatic freshness and herbaceous notes to improve the salad's flavor.

 • Extra Virgin Olive Oil - High-quality olive oil adds richness and binds flavors together beautifully.